shahriar-kasem/warehouse-management-server-side/readme.md

 ## [Repo link server-side](https://github.com/shahriar-kasem/warehouse-management-server-side)
 Click here: https://github.com/shahriar-kasem/warehouse-management-server-side

-### Notes:
+### Website overview:
-`In this website you can add item on warehouse and after delivery you can reduce item quantity easily.
-If you want you can also add item quantity.
-You can add new items from 'Add new item' page.
-You can manage inventory items from 'Manage inventory' page.
-You can also see your added items list on 'My items' page.
-You can give and see our customer feedbacks on 'Customer feedback' page.
-You can also read and write blogs from 'Blog' page.`
+* Developed a full-stack project for warehouse management with Authorization facilities
+* Accelerated warehouse management productivity and very easy to use
+* Implemented a New Item route for adding new products
+* People can manage inventory from the Manage Inventory page
+* People can check their added items on the My Items route
+* People can reduce available item quantity easily
+* People can increase item quantity easily
+* Customers can see and give feedback from the Feedback route
+* Blog page is available for reading website information

 ### framework/library used in this website:
 * React